Hey, if you just listened to The Final Score Podcast, welcome welcome welcome!

 PoR: entry 5 (new faces, new places)

 Not that it matters, because they served their purpose quite well.
-My final two rooms in the Phlan slums, the guard rooms to the hemp market, are now completely cleared!
-Having the ability to cast four sleep spells which could potentially affect up to nine monsters each is quite an arsenal.
-One was filled entirely with Gobins, while the other was filled with Orcs.
+My final two rooms in the Phlan slums, the guard rooms to the hemp

 I was slightly disappointed in what lay beyond the "end commission" rooms.
 Beyond the Orc room was another room of "monster leaders" having a conference.
 Unfortunately (actually thankfully, since I was so weak from the previous battle) they were anti-climacticly easy to exterminate.
 They left behind some gems and jewelry which I'll hold onto for now and hope to get a better price for them when I need them to level up later at the stupid "Phlan University" that tells me to go kill monsters and then tells me I need to PAY them for the honor and experience.
-Read the previous two entries for my whining about paying for level ups.
+Read the previous two entries for my whining ab

 Anyway, thankfully I finally got the clerk to tell me a new mission, which I haven't looked at since I captured the image of it.
 Hmm.
 Podal Plaza, eh?
 According to entry #37 of The Adventurer's Journal, Podal Plaza is three large city blocks to the west of the civilized area of Phlan.
 I wasn't planning on peeking at the journal entries before it actually tells me to, but I'm a sucker for looking at maps.
 I'm also pretty miffed that I haven't had to bust out The Adventurer's Journal at all so far.
 What's up with that?
 I assumed that during gameplay I'd be referring to it quite a bit.